 Pierre Nepveu taught literature at Université de Montréal for thirty years.
-Poet, novelist, and essay writer, Professor Nepveu has published well over twenty books, including several collections of poetry and essays, three of which earned Governor General’s Literary Awards.
-He is also the author, with Laurent Mailhot, of La poésie québécoise des origines à nos jours, a much-loved Quebec poetry anthology, which was reprinted in 2007.
+Poet, novelist, and essay writer, Professor Nepveu has published close to twenty books, including several collections of essays and poetry.
+Three of his books of poetry have earned Governor General’s Literary Awards.
+He is also the author, with Laurent Mailhot, of La poésie québécoise des origines à nos jours, a much-loved Quebec poetry anthology.
 Pierre Nepveu was involved in collecting the scattered works of poet Gaston Miron and is also the author of Miron’s biography, Gaston Miron.
 La vie d’un homme, published in 2011.
-Pierre Nepveu has received both the Athanase-David prize in Quebec and the Order of Canada for his life’s work and in 2015 he was elected a Fellow of the Royal Society of Canada.
+Pierre Nepveu has received both the Athanase-David prize in Quebec and the Order of Canada for his life’s work.
+In 2015, he was elected a Fellow of the Royal Society of Canada.

 We read little poetry in elementary school.
 I only remember La Fontaine’s fables, and the best-known ones: « La cigale et la fourmi » [“The Cicada and the Ant”] or « Le corbeau et le renard » [“The Raven and the Fox”].
 Once, in what would be today middle and high school, poetry took a much more important place.
 I remember two poems in particular that I had learnt by heart and had made a strong impression on me, for different reasons.
 The first one is « La conscience » [“The Conscience”] by Victor Hugo.
 It is terribly tragic: Cain, who just killed his brother, Abel, roams through the world feeling guilty for murdering his brother.
 Everywhere he goes, everywhere he hides, an implacable eye observes and accuses him.
 It is the eye of his conscience and most likely the eye of God as well.
 He never escapes from it.
 The other poem is very different, but just as tragic.
 It is by André Chénier.
 In « La jeune Tarentine » [“The Young Tarentine”], a young woman named Myrto travels by boat to find her lover, but she accidentally falls in the water and dies, drowned.
 Mythological figures, nymphs, take her body back on the land.
 Never will she marry the lover waiting for her.
 These two poems are now in Les voix de la poésie’s anthology, thus proving that I never forgot them.